-Your kitchen is a pretty busy place.
-Even though you keep it fairly clean, it needs a really good deep cleaning every once in a while.
-Here’s a deep clean checklist to help you get through it all.
+The kitchen is the heart of the home which means it needs a really good deep cleaning occasionally.
+Here’s a kitchen deep clean checklist to help you get through it all.

-Unless you’re pulling your entire kitchen apart during your weekly cleaning routine, there’s bound to be a bit of dust and grime build-up lurking around.
-It’s hiding in the corners of your drawers and cabinets and underneath all of those large appliances.
+You follow a weekly cleaning routine, but there’s bound to be a bit of dust and grime build-up you miss.
+It’s hiding out in the corners of your drawers and cabinets and underneath all of those kitchen appliances.

-No judgments, that’s life.
-I don’t know a single person that wipes out their cabinets or pulls out their refrigerators on a weekly basis.
-If you do, tell them I’m impressed because I just don’t have that kind of time and I’ll bet you don’t either.
+No judgments.
+I don’t know a single person that wipes out their cabinets or pulls out their refrigerator on a weekly basis.
+If you do, tell them I’m impressed because I just don’t have that kind of time and energy.

 My deep cleaning routine ensures that I clean every surface in my kitchen at least once a year.
-I know that doesn’t sound like a lot, but it makes it manageable, and my home isn’t dirty by any stretch of the imagination.
+That doesn’t sound like a lot, but it’s manageable for me.
+And my home isn’t dirty by any stretch of the imagination.

-Want to know what else deep clean?
+Want to know what else you should be cleaning or deep cleaning?
 Check out my Cleaning page.

 This post may contain affiliate links.
 Please see my disclosure policy for details.